-&lt;sup>66 CPM-8 (2013), paragraph 79 and Appendix 4.
+71CPM-8 (2013), paragraph 79 and Appendix 4.

-domestically, or for research).
+- it provides technical information demonstrating the treatment is not feasible and applicable for use primarily in international trade or for other purposes (e.g. to protect endangered areas domestically, or for research).
 This may include factors noted in ISPM 28, which provides some guidance on what may constitute a technical justification.